keyboardmedicNL/Twitchgoinglive/Readme.md

 The bot expects to be able to manipulate the messages it created, if they no longer exsist the bot will try to change or delete the message a set amount of times and then crash.

 To fix: go to your bots config folder and delete all files in config/embeds, delete all exsisting messages in discord and restart the bot

+OR

+Use the config entry: allow_failure: true to allow manual message deletion without causing errors

 ### if i put @everyone into the message_before_embed entry in the config the bot crashes
 @ is used by yaml for other things, enclose the message in qoutes or double qoutes to fix